MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/fa-how-depreciate-amortize.md

 5. Choose the **Post** action.

 > [!NOTE]
-> If you select the **Use Force No. of Days** field, and the **Force No. of Days** field is set to a value that result in the posting date minus the value of the **Number of Days** fields is a date in the previous calendar year, you cannot post the depreciation.
-The workaround is to reduce the value of the **Force No. of Days** to no more than than the calculated days until posting date using 30 days/month OR select the **Financial Year 365 Days** field on the depreciation book.
-We recommend the first option as you may not want to change the use of 30 days/months for depreciation.
+> Known limitation: If you set the **Use Force No. of Days** field to Yes, and the **Force No. of Days** field is set to a value where **Posting Date** minus **Number of Days** results in a date in the previous calendar year, the system will not let you post the depreciation.
+> You can avoid it by reducing the **Force No. of Days** field to no more than than the calculated days until posting date using 30days/month OR set the flag **Financial Year 365 Days** in the Depreciation Book.
+> We recommend the first option as you may not want to change the use of 30days/months for depreciation.
 For more information, see [Financial Year 365 Days Field Depreciation](fa-how-setup-depreciation.md#fiscal-year-365-days-field-depreciation).

 ## <a name="to-post-depreciation-manually-from-the-fixed-asset-gl-journal"></a>To post depreciation manually from the fixed asset G/L journal
 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Fixed Asset G/L Journal**, and then choose the related link.